google/skia/infra/bots/README.recipes.md

   name: string.
 Will be used to fill out the step name.
   src: string.
 Absolute path for a local file or gcs file (e.g. gs://...)
   dst: string.
 Same as src.
+  extra_gsutil_args: optional list of args to be passed to gsutil before the
+    cp command.
-  extra_args: optional list of args to be passed to gsutil. e.g. [-Z] asks
+  extra_args: optional list of args to be passed to gsutil cp. e.g. [-Z]
-    all files be compressed with gzip after upload and before download.
+    asks all files be compressed with gzip after upload and before download.
   multi_thread: if the -m argument should be used to copy multiple items
     at once (e.g. gsutil -m cp foo* gs://bar/dir)